 Product pricing is also tricky in the eCommerce business.
 A product or service can be priced in line with your business strategy.
 For example, you can set monthly subscription charges for digital products like web applications or magazines.
 The subscription-based model also works well for products consumers order frequently, such as skin and beauty care products or grocery items.

 You may often consume to set a product price above, below, or equal to your competitor.
 However, this is malpractice.
 Evaluate your product independently and know the price your potential consumers are willing to pay.
-For example, if you are selling highly customized shirts, your customers may pay twice the price of a simple shirt that is available in every random store.
+For example, if you sell highly customized shirts, your customers may pay twice the price of a simple shirt available in every random store.
 Improve your catalog quality, which may compel you to construct more consumer-centered pricing strategies.

 5. Do a rigorous analysis of your competitors